Legion-exe/SelfEvaluation/README.md

 # selfEvaluation1

-Please find what you are looking for in the according files.
+Please find what you are looking for in the master branch.